ls1intum/Artemis/docs/user/lti.rst

 1.2.
 Copy Dynamic Registration URL from Artemis
 """""""""""""""""""""""""""""""""""""""""""""""
 Once the above setting is enabled, you can now set up a bridge between Artemis and Moodle.
-This section provides a step-by-step guide to achieve this integration.
 To retrieve Dynamic Registration URL from Artemis, follow the steps outlined below:

 #.
 Access Course Management: Begin by logging into your Artemis account.
 Click on the  |course-management| option.